toddbranch/ECE382/notes/L1/index.md

 ### RISC vs CISC
 ISAs fall into two different categories, RISC and CISC.

+**TODO: add RISC vs CISC section**

 In the past, we worked with the Motorola 68S12, which used a CISC architecture.
+*[Show old S12 reference book as example of volume of instructions]*

 This semester, we'll be working with the MSP430.
-It uses a RISC architecture.  **Insert some general characteristics about the MSP430**.
+It uses a RISC architecture.
+It has a grand total of 27 instructions.